 How intentional you are about thanking virtual employees speaks volumes about your company’s remote work culture.
-Gratitude has to be weaved into the heart of policies so that everyone feels included, motivated and supported.
-Thanking your team on an individual, case-by-case and collectively all factor into gratitude exercises.
+Gratitude has to be weaved into the heart of policies so that everyone feels included, motivated, and supported.
+Thanking your team on an individual, case-by-case and collectively all factor into gratitude exercise for teams.

 It starts by defining clear goals to keep accountability insight.
 Conveying your expectations from the start and ensuring everyone’s in on it prevents confusion regarding the way forward.
 Every communication should be two-sided so that employees get to suggest fixes, be it something that gets the job done more efficiently or to improve a broken process.

 The basis for appreciation (whether manager or employee) should be the performance, attitude and aptitude, initiative and personality (not necessarily in this order, though).
 The right attitude reflects on a person’s beliefs and ethics when asking for help or being approached for assistance.

 Thanking anyone virtually can be a vocal as well as a written gratitude exercise for teams.
 It can be as simple as concluding a daily stand up call with a round of thanks, a post on a virtual gratitude board, or creating a channel on Slack and tagging a coworker or manager on it highlighting their role.